 For the Grant Gateway Work Plan Project Summary, applicants are instructed to insert the Project Summary as listed on page 1 of Attachment 9.
 In the Grants Gateway Work Plan Organizational Capacity section, applicants are instructed to list this as "not applicable."
-Any additional Project Summary or Organizational Capacity entered into these areas will not be considered or scored by reviewers of your application.
+Any additional Project Summary or Organizational Capacity entered into these areas will be removed

-Note: The NYSDOH-funded ACT for Youth Center of Excellence (COE) will work with each individual funded project and NYSDOH to develop and conduct an evaluation for both community-based project activities as well as the overall STYA initiative in NYS.
+Note: The NYSDOH-funded ACT CCA will work with each individual funded project and NYSDOH to develop and conduct an evaluation for both community-based project activities as well as the overall SRAE initiative in NYS.
 All awardees will be required to participate in the evaluation process.
-Please note all proposed programming will be subject to initial and ongoing review by the NYSDOH and COE for appropriateness.
+Please note all proposed programming will be subject to initial and ongoing review by the NYSDOH and CCA for appropriateness.